 As Kanye rapped, rainbow light rippled across the letters, bringing each one into sharp relief:

 MADE BY ANOS.

-“Peter look!”
+“Peter—look!”
 Eun pointed again.
-“He just turned into Taylor Swift!!”
+“Now it’s Taylor Swift!!”

 He didn’t realize she hadn’t heard him.